edvinpontuslarsson/MessageBoard/README.md

 ### Not Implemented

-Out of [these test cases](https://github.com/dntoll/1dv610/blob/master/assignments/A2_resources/TestCases.md "Test Cases") related to login with cookies, 3.3, 3.4, 3.5, 3.7 and 3.8 are not yet implemented.
+Out of [these test cases](https://github.com/dntoll/1dv610/blob/master/assignments/A2_resources/TestCases.md "Test Cases") related to login with cookies, 3.3, 3.4 and 3.5 are not yet implemented.

 So that means it is currently not possible for users to remain logged in after closing the browser.
+Users get a cookie with randomly generated string as password if they want to stay logged in, but those cookies are currently not being handled to enable the users to stay logged in.
 There is a column for temporary passwords in the Users MySQL-table that could be used for login with cookies.
-But that is a feature that is not yet implemented.

 Test Cases 1.8.1 and 3.6 are also not implemented, see more about that in the “Bugs” section.